-It’s unlikely you’re going to file your own payroll reports and taxes.
-Not only is it a Josh level PITA, but, if you make a mistake and underpay, you get hit with penalties.
+It’s unlikely you’re going to file your own payroll reports and taxes especially because if you make a mistake and underpay, you get hit with penalties.

-Most S Corp owners opt to use a payroll provider, like Gusto, our fav, which takes care of your payroll taxes and file your federal and state reports.
+Most S Corp owners opt to use a payroll provider, like Gusto, our fav, which takes care of your payroll taxes and files your federal and state reports.

 While the time they save you is totally worth the cost, they come at a price, and you’ll have to factor that into your monthly budget.

 You can expect to pay between $30-$90 for monthly payroll service.

 Bookkeeping and accounting fees

 As a sole proprietor, you can get away with a shoebox full of receipts being your financial tracking method.